rkumar121502/go_lang/README.md

-Here .golangci.yml file contains the standard linting rule.\n we have the Dockerfile which will build the code, expose the port 8080 and run the application.
+Here .golangci.yml file contains the standard linting rule.
+we have the Dockerfile which will build the code, expose the port 8080 and run the application.